What is Celiac Disease?

-The exact cause of celiac disease is unknown but scientists do know that it is an autoimmune disorder that can run in families.
+The exact cause of celiac disease is unknown, but scientists do know that it is an autoimmune disorder that can run in families.
 There are certain environmental factors such as a viral infection, pregnancy and childbirth that may trigger the disease in someone who is already at risk.
-Other high-risk individuals include those with autoimmune diseases such as Type 1 Diabetes and Autoimmune Thyroiditis, as well as some genetic disorders.
+High-risk groups include those with first and second degree relatives with celiac disease.
+Other individuals at high risk include those with autoimmune diseases such as Type 1 Diabetes and Autoimmune Thyroiditis, as well as some genetic disorders.

 How is celiac disease diagnosed?